scipopt/papilo/README.md

 papilo::ParameterSet paramset = presolve.getParameters();
 paramset.setParameter("presolve.randomseed", 42);
 ```
-The function setParameter will throw exceptions if anything goes wrong.
+The function `papilo::ParameterSet::setParameter()` will throw exceptions if anything goes wrong,
-E.g. if the parameter key was not recognized or the type of the value is not suitable.
+e.g. if the parameter key was not recognized or the type of the value is not suitable.
 Possible exceptions are of the types `std::out_of_range`, `std::domain_error`, or `std::invalid_argument` and contain a suitable error message.
 For debugging it can be helpful to print the parameters stored within a `papilo::ParameterSet` which can be achieved by calling `paramset.printParams(std::cout)` and produces an output similar to the one in `parameters.txt`.

-The second way to set a subset of parameters is by directly accessing the instance of `papilo::PresolveOptions` that is stored within each instance of `papilo::Presolve`.
+The second way to set a subset of parameters is by directly accessing the instance of `papilo::PresolveOptions` that is stored within each instance of `papilo::Presolve<REAL>`.
 Setting the random seed with this method can simply be achieved by `presolve.getPresolveOptions().randomseed = 42`.
 The caveat with directly accessing the `papilo::PresolveOptions` is, that parameters added by individual presolvers cannot be set and that no error checking is performed in case the user sets a parameter to an invalid value.
 Nevertheless this can be convenient for setting basic things like tolerances, time limits, and thread limits.